ossrs/srs/README.md

 (1) Encoder: encoder must push RTMP stream to SRS server.
 (2) MediaSource: any media source, which can be ingest by ffmpeg.
 (3) Ingester: SRS will fork a process to run ffmpeg(or your application) to ingest any input to rtmp, push to SRS.
+Read <a href="https://github.com/winlinvip/simple-rtmp-server/wiki/v1_CN_Ingest">Ingest</a>.
+(4) Streamer: SRS will listen for some protocol and accept stream push over some protocol and remux to rtmp to SRS.
+Read <a href="https://github.com/winlinvip/simple-rtmp-server/wiki/v2_CN_Streamer">Streamer</a>.
 </pre>

 ### [HDS/HLS origin backup](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_CN_RTMP-ATC)